-Now you can hold ctrl+shift and left click on any node to cycle through its output and see it in the backdrop.
-Do this for the renderer layer node and once you come to the crypto outputs you will notice That these outputs have pretty odd looking outputs.
+Now you can hold Ctrl+Shift and left click on any node to cycle through its output and see it in the backdrop.
+Do this for the renderer layer node and once you come to the crypto outputs, you notice that these outputs have pretty odd looking outputs.

 The cryptomatte node takes four outputs as inputs.
-It needs the image output from the render layer node as well as one full set of crypto outputs either from object, material or assets.
+It needs the image output from the render layer node and one full set of crypto outputs, either from object, material, or assets.
 This is an example using the object outputs.

 Now cycle through the cryptomatte outputs again until you hit the matte output.
 This will show you a black and white mask representing your picks.
 We can now use this to make adjustments to these areas of the image.

-That is basically all there is to the cryptomatte node.
-From here you can use the matte output as a mask to separate out and make adjustments to specific areas of your image without having to spend to much time masking out areas by hand our having to always remember to use the material and object index on every project.
+From here you can use the matte output as a mask to separate out and make adjustments to specific areas of your image.
+All without having to spend too much time masking out areas by hand or having to always remember the material and object index on every project.

-If you find yourself using cryptomatte a lot I would suggest that you enable the passes that you find yourself using and save it to the startup file.
+If you use cryptomatte a lot, I would suggest that you enable the passes that you use and save it to the startup file.
 This way you will not find yourself without cryptomatte after hours of rendering your latest creation.

-I am very glad that cryptomatte has made its way into Blender.
-It is one of those functions I didn't know I missed but now when it is available I use it all the time to make smaller adjustments and tweaks.
+I am glad that cryptomatte has made its way into Blender.
+It is one of those functions I didn't know I missed, but now when it is available I use it all the time to make smaller adjustments and tweaks.